Ray Jackson (musician): Career

+Lindisfarne: 1968–1990, 2013–2015

+Jackson joined Lindisfarne in 1968.
+Also in the band were vocalist/keyboardist Alan Hull, guitarist Simon Cowe, bassist Rod Clements, and Jackson's friend from Art college, Ray Laidlaw.
+As Jackson and Laidlaw shared the same forename, Jackson was generally known in the group as "Jacka".
+He designed the group's logo and the sleeve of their debut album Nicely Out of Tune.

 In Lindisfarne, Jackson generally took lead vocals on the songs written by bassist and fiddle player Rod Clements, including "Meet Me on the Corner", their first hit single.
 He stayed with the group in 1973 when three of the five original members left to form Jack the Lad.
 He designed the sleeve for Jack the Lad's third album Rough Diamonds, and played harmonica on the record.
 He also played mandolin on Chris de Burgh's debut album Far Beyond These Castle Walls.